murshed/Crowdfunding-Login-Form/readme.txt

 b.
 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Now check "Product" tab and click any Product "Quick Edit" button and change the Author.
-4. Install and activate
+3. Install and activate
-5. Enjoy
+4. Enjoy

 == Frequently Asked Questions ==